tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Quickly re-create your existing Slack channel structure, archive Slack messages and file attachments, and bulk create new channels in Microsoft Teams.
+Quickly migrate your existing Slack channel structure, create a viewable Slack message and file attachment archive, and bulk add new channels in Microsoft Teams.
 Let's get started!

 ## Identify your destination Team

 Use the Microsoft Teams app to create the Team you want to place your re-created or new channels within.
 Then, decide if you want to:
 * Add entirely new channels

-	You'll edit a file called "channels.json" that contains the name and description of the channels you want to create.
+	You'll edit a file called "channels.json" that contains the name and description of the channels you want to add.
 * Re-create Slack channels

 	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin at this page [https://my.slack.com/services/export](https://my.slack.com/services/export).
 Download the export file and tell Channel Surf its location.
 We'll scan it and re-create the Slack channel structure in Teams - and give you the option to do more.